Effective Date: May 2, 2022

 We use Non-Essential Third-Party Cookies to assist us in measuring and understanding how our products are used and how they can be optimized.
 We may also receive other analytics information from these third parties.

 Some of these cookies are advertising cookies, which we employ to serve relevant ads to users who have already visited our website.
-We use the following cookies for advertising purposes: Google AdWords and Branch.
+We use the following cookies for advertising purposes: Meta Pixel, Google Ads and Branch.

 Other cookies are used to assess performance and analytics, or to perform business research.
-We use the following cookies for performance, analytics and research purposes: Google Analytics and Branch.
+We use the following cookies for performance, analytics and research purposes: Meta Pixel, Google Analytics and Branch.

 We will only use Non-Essential Third-Party Cookies if you click “I accept” on the cookies banner, or in your cookies preferences.
 You can manage your cookies preferences at any time by toggling the radio button at the top of this policy.
-If you click “deny” in your cookies preferences, we will not use Non-Essential Third-Party Cookies.
+If you click “deny” in your cookies preferences or on the cookies banner, we will not use Non-Essential Third-Party Cookies.

 Most browsers allow you to choose whether you wish to accept cookies.
 Different browsers make different controls available to you and so we provide links below to popular browser instructions on how you can do this.
 Generally, your browser will offer you the choice to accept, refuse or delete all cookies, or third-party cookies on a website, or those from specific websites.
 However, if you restrict our capability to set cookies, you may limit the full functionality of Strava, which will make some of our services and features unavailable to you.

-In some cases, you can manage third-party cookies on a cookie-by-cookie basis.
-Learn how to manage your Google ads personalization setting, your Google Analytics setting, and your Branch cookies setting.
+In some cases, you can manage or opt out of third-party cookies on a cookie-by-cookie basis.
+Learn more about how to manage these individual cookie settings and review their corresponding privacy policies by visiting the websites below:

 Do Not Track (DNT)